quid-vis/quid-vis/README.md

 I'm a learning developer...
 ---------------------------

-I've already learned some languages ​​like JavaScript and Lua and I'm currently working on projects in LegoMINDSTORM for the Brazilian Robotics Olympics (OBR).
+I have already learned some languages ​​such as JavaScript and Lua and I am currently working on projects in Lego MINDSTORM for the Brazilian Robotics Olympiad (OBR), I have a diploma in English fluency, I speak Portuguese natively and I am currently taking a course to learn French.

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [felipebezerrabr12@gmail.com](mailto:felipebezerrabr12@gmail.com)